Falcon37-tech/eclipse.platform.swt/README.md

 	}
 }
 ```
-First, a `Display` is created which is something like the central place of all GUI-related code.
+First, a `Display` is created, which is the central place of all GUI-related code.
 Then a `Shell` is created which in our example is a top-level window.
 Then all child controls and listeners are created, including their layout information.
 Finally, we set the window's size determines by its child controls and open the window.
-The `while`-loop processes all GUI related events until the shell is disposed which happens when closing.
+The `while`-loop processes all GUI-related events until the shell is disposed, which happens when closing.
-Before exiting, any claimed GUI resources needs to be freed.
+Before exiting, any claimed GUI resources need to be freed.

 # Contributing to SWT